50 Interesting & Fun Facts About Minnesota State to Know

 If you were unaware, skyways are elevated footbridges that connect different buildings.
 They get their name from the fact that you don't have to walk on the ground to get from one place to another.

 Minneapolis has so many skyways it's formed a network.
-You can walk 80 blocks, or 9.5 miles in the city's downtown area without using the street.
+You can walk 80 blocks, or 9.5 miles, in the city's downtown area without using the street below.

-The Mall of America is big, you already know that.
-Did you know it's big enough to hold an amusement park?
+You now know that the Mall of America is huge, but did you also know it's big enough to hold an amusement park?
 Not only that, but it has the largest indoor amusement park in the country.

-Currently themed as a Nickelodeon park, the Mall of America has 7 acres of indoor space for rides, games, and other activities.
-It has so much space that the theme park is divided into 2 amusement areas!
+Currently themed as a Nickelodeon park, the Mall of America has seven acres of indoor space for rides, games, and other activities.
+It has so much space that the theme park is divided into two amusement areas!

 Crazy Facts About Minnesota